laravel/nova-docs/2.0/resources/fields.md

 Image::make('Photo')->disableDownload();
 ```

+You may use the `squaredThumbnail` method to display the thumbnail as a square instead of the default circle.

 :::tip File Fields

 To learn more about defining file fields and handling uploads, check out the additional [file field documentation](./file-fields.md).